Click widget icon to read more or look in Functions menu

 We are here to help you set up TimeGuru and introduce it to your users.
 Watch the introduction videos in the user forum or contact our phone and email support, for personal assistance.

-We just added a new function to the planning module, and we think it’s pretty clever.
+We just added a new function to the worksheet to make your registration even easier.

-Now you can choose to see your planned tasks from your resource calendar in your worksheet.
-When you are finished with the task, you don’t even have to create a time registration with the same information as you typed in when you were planning your task.
+Now you can choose to see your planned tasks from the calendar directly in your worksheet.
+When you finish the task, a time registration is created automatically with selected information and time span.
 All you have to do is press “done” in the worksheet, and perhaps change the time in the registration in case you used more or less time than expected.
 Check out the simple guide down below to find out how you can activate this new and useful function in your own system.

 1) First, you go to system settings: Menu -> Settings -> System settings

-2) Then you go to “Worksheet modules” and choose “Add planned tasks from resource calendar.”
+2) Then you go to “Worksheet modules” and choose “Add planned tasks from calendar.”

-3) Now you have to create a task in the resource calendar: Menu -> Resource calendar -> Overview.
+3) Now you have to create a task in the calendar: Menu -> calendar -> Overview.

 Create the task and fill out the information that you need.
 The same information will show in the final registration.